Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 2. Bend your knees slightly and hinge forward at the hips.

-3. Let the dumbbell hang down towards the floor and make sure your arm is fully extended.
+3. Let the dumbbell hang towards the floor, and ensure your arm is fully extended.

 4. Lift the dumbbell out to the side in a wide arc with a slight bend in your elbow